 Before joining the DOJ, Mr. Phillips was a member of the Supreme Court and Appellate practice at another international law firm.
 Earlier in his career, Mr. Phillips served as a law clerk to the Honorable Jane R. Roth of the US Court of Appeals for the Third Circuit, and to the Honorable James C. Cacheris of the US District Court for the Eastern District of Virginia.

 - J.D., University of Virginia School of Law, 2000

 - B.S., James Madison University, 1997, summa cum laude

 - Supreme Court of the United States

-- Appellate Attorney, Appellate Section of the Civil Rights Division, US Department of Justice
+- Appellate Attorney, Civil Rights Division, Appellate Section, US Department of Justice

 - Master, Edward Coke Appellate Inn of Court